LOD-Onderwijsregistratie/LOD2XMI/source/xslt/readME.md

 1. RDF doesn"t have bidirectional relationships.
 You need two inversed properties.
 That is not within the present scope.
 So the multiplicity for the target is undetermined.
 2. Classes have attributes with a domain defined by a rich datatype.
 3. Rich datatypes (including enumerations) are a specialisation of a core datatype.
 Those are selected by the Dutch government based GAB-project.
 The MIM-project provided a translation between this and the XSD types.
 4. Classes and datatypes have a special tagged value rdfType with a (resolvable) uri that referes to the original datatype.
-Links to skos:concept are found there.
+Links to skos:concept's are found there.

 * rdf2xml-mim-v02.xslt